-- E. Effective July 14, 2008, employees who meet the Fire Department's linguistic skill qualifications and become certified, shall receive a premium of \$75.00 per month. - F. It is understood that the pay rates set forth in Attachment "A" are interpreted to be specific with regards to steps, corresponding years of service and monthly salaries, except that performance related items including, but not limited to, special merit increases, special salary adjustments, demotions, assignment pay and extensions in merit pay anniversary dates resulting from extended leave without pay, industrial and light duty assignments, and reinstatements may alter an employee's step progression and monthly salaries as indicated in Attachment "A."
+- D. Employees who meet the Fire Department's linguistic skill qualifications and become certified, shall receive a premium of \$75.00 per month. - E. It is understood that the pay rates set forth in Attachment "A" are interpreted to be specific with regards to steps as implemented in the classification and compensation and passed in Ordinance S-49802 by the City Council on May 31, 2023, except that performance related items including, but not limited to, special merit increases, special salary adjustments, demotions, assignment pay and extensions in merit pay anniversary dates resulting from extended leave without pay, industrial, and reinstatements may alter an employee's step progression and monthly salaries as indicated in Attachment "A."